syncdoth/export_ig/README.md

     --n_jobs 10
 ```

 * `input_path`: glob string for input files.
+When using wildcard (*), make sure to
+                wrap it in quotes so that it does not get expanded by bash.
 * `output_folder`: folder to contain processed images.
 * `aspect_ratio`: aspect ratio of output image.
 Auto adjusted for portrait and landscape.
+Should be separated by "x".
 * `shadow_offset`: offset for shadow (in pixels). negative number leads to shadow on top-left diagonal of the image.
 * `radius`: blur radius for the shadow.
 * `shadow_color`: can be either hex string value (with or without #) or color names in {white, black, gray}